zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

 (let’s call this `custom-values.yaml`).
 You’ll use this as a template to customize your configuration.
-Any values that you don’t override you should simply remove from your `custom-values.yaml` file to keep it clean and compatible with future helm chart releases.
+Any values that you don’t override you should simply remove from your `custom-values.yaml` file to keep it clean and compatible with future Helm chart releases.

 In most cases, you’ll need to change the following configuration values in `custom-values.yaml`: